semroig/gifting/README.md

 Gifting is a project built to participate into the Appwrite + Hashnode Hackathon.

+# How to start the project?

+First, you need to install all dependencies and packages:

+'npm i'

+Then, you can start the app using:

+'npm run dev'

 # Useful code

 // // Con esto se pueden crear registros!